mikecroucher/from_spreadsheets_to_code_with_MATLAB/Readme.md

-# The art of coding without coding with MATLAB
+# The art of coding without coding with MATLAB Live tasks

 You're going about your day in the lab, analysing and collecting data, writing papers and drinking coffee when your PI sends you a message.